eunomia-bpf/bpftime/README.md

 We can use the bpftime userspace runtime:

-attach uprobe, uretprobe or all syscall tracepoints(x86 only) eBPF programs to a process or a group of processes:
+Attach uprobe, uretprobe or all syscall tracepoints(x86 only) eBPF programs to a process or a group of processes:

 - `malloc`: count the malloc calls in libc by pid
 - `bash_readline`: trace readline calls in bash
 - `sslsniff`: trace SSL/TLS raw text in openssl
 - `opensnoop`: trace file open or close in a process

-examples can be found in [example](example) dir.
+Examples can be found in [example](example) dir.
 More examples are coming soon.

 ### **Performance Benchmarks**